"Eye Em Bee"

 Make no mistake, after the land certificate the IMB is probably the most important document regarding properties in Indonesia.
 The building permit is not only a permit to carry out the initial building but it also continues through the building's life as a registration document.
 The permit defines (through a pile of associated documents that are lodged with the application) the specification of the building that is or has been built and the purpose the building can be used for.

-All buildings should have one, unfortunately many don't.
+All buildings in Bali should have an IMB

 Balinese people often do not bother getting an IMB but take note - they can get away with it.
 Don't assume that you will be able to.
 Once a government official smells a walking ATM with a foreign passport you will (or will not) be surprised just how quickly compliance with the law can be officially urged.
 This may happen even more quickly should your neighbour not like elephants or does not appreciate the more subtle aspects of “social networking”.